A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

 This work provides novel insights into the importance of plasma-molecule collisions on detachment.
 A reduced model explains the observed rotational temperature increase, consistent with SOLPS-ITER simulations: the energy transfer from the plasma to the molecules is enhanced in detached conditions as the lifetime of the molecules is increased.
-Collisions between the plasma and the molecules result in significant power loss (up to $>10\%$ of $P_{SOL}$, the power entering the Scrape-Off-Layer), and very significant momentum sinks.
+Collisions between the plasma and the molecules result in significant power loss (up to $>10\%$ of $P_{SOL}$, the power entering the Scrape-Off-Layer); and losses of up to $>40\%$ downstream of the ionisation front); and very significant momentum sinks.\\

+The measured vibrational distribution is yet to be accurately reproduced by collisional-radiative modelling which employ the same plasma-molecular rates used in exhaust simulations.
+This mismatch increases uncertainty in the rates used, and motivates more experimental and modelling studies.